This post may contain affiliate links. Read our disclosure here.

 Be careful with nutritional yeast though as B12 is light sensitive so getting it from a bulk bin may not be sufficient.
 And be sure that it is fortified as not all nutritional yeasts contain B12.

-The same is true for plant-based milks–double check that it is fortified as several are not.
-We recently picked up some almond milk from the brand Simple Truth which is fortified but we’ve gotten the Silk brand in the past which wasn’t.
+The same is true for plant-based milks—double check that it is fortified as several are not.
+We recently picked up some almond milk from the brand Simple Truth which is fortified but we've had the Silk brand in the past which was not.

 And here are some safe vegan B12 supplements that I found:

-Obviously there are more than just these 5 I mention so just be careful that they are vegan and provide the right amount for the frequency you choose to take.
+Obviously there are more than just these six I mention so just be careful that they are vegan and provide the right amount for the frequency you choose to take.